Chicago/design.chicago.gov/docs/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: Welcome to the Chicago Design System

 ---
-# Welcome to the Chicago Design System

 The Chicago Design System (CDS) is a guide to producing delightful services and technology applications for employees and residents of the City of Chicago.